NHMDenmark/DaSSCo-Integration/Documentation/Integration_to_hpc_sequence.md

 A database located on the integration server.
 It contains the metadata belonging to an asset.
 This gets updated when we receive new information about the asset and gets populated when the integration server receives a new asset.

 **MOS Database:**
-Multi object speciment.
 A database located on the integration server.
 It keeps track of and connects MOS assets, including their labels.
 It gets populated when an asset has been identified as a multi-object specimen.

+**MOS:**
+Multi object speciment.
+See [explanation](https://github.com/NHMDenmark/DaSSCo-Image-Refinery/blob/main/Documentation/MOS_label_detection.md).

 **N-Drive**
 Shared drive administered by KU-IT.